gataca-io/gataca.io/content/posts/the-gataca-wallet-becomes-one-of-the-first-ebsi-conformant-wallets-in-europe.md

 hero_image: "/static/images/ebsi-wct-blog-image.jpg"

 ---
-* Towards the end of 2021, the EBSI team at the European Commission launched its [EBSI Wallet Conformance Test](https://ec.europa.eu/digital-building-blocks/wikis/display/EBSI/Become+conformant "https://ec.europa.eu/digital-building-blocks/wikis/display/EBSI/Become+conformant") (WCT) to certify conformance with EBSI specs third-partyrty SSI providers.
+* Towards the end of 2021, the EBSI team at the European Commission launched its [EBSI Wallet Conformance Test](https://ec.europa.eu/digital-building-blocks/wikis/display/EBSI/Become+conformant "https://ec.europa.eu/digital-building-blocks/wikis/display/EBSI/Become+conformant") (WCT) to certify conformance with EBSI specs third-party SSI providers.
 * Our [GATACA Wallet](https://gataca.io/products/wallet "https://gataca.io/products/wallet") has successfully passed the WTC, becoming one of the first EBSI conformant Wallets in the region.

 ## What is the EBSI Wallet Conformance Test?

 [EBSI ](https://ec.europa.eu/digital-building-blocks/wikis/display/ebsi "https://ec.europa.eu/digital-building-blocks/wikis/display/ebsi")(European Blockchain Services Infrastructure), also referred to as the European blockchain network, has been developing specifications to promote interoperability with its network and its services.
-The first set of public specifications was directed towards ID wallets applications to ensure conformance to EBSI core service APIs.
+The first set of public specifications was directed toward ID wallet applications to ensure conformance to EBSI core service APIs.

 The EBSI WCT consists of 3 test scenarios: